nabin9/hello-world/README.md

 # hello-world
+hi! humans
-hello my name is nabin and i want to learn about github
+Nabin's here and i want to know about js